01 · Headline finding

 < $1M

 Amount in controversy on the disputed PO.
 Standing alone, well below § 25A.004(d)(1)'s qualified-transaction threshold — $5 million post-HB 40 (effective Sept.
 1, 2025); $10 million under HB 19 for filings predating Sept.
 1, 2025.
 Clean-Co was decided May 20, 2026 under the post-HB 40 regime.
-The separate § 25A.004(d)(2) amount-in-controversy basis ($10 million for non-qualified contract and statutory-violation actions) is not at issue here.
+The separate § 25A.004(d)(2) amount-in-controversy basis ($5 million for actions arising out of qualified transactions and the other § 25A.004(d) categories per HB 40 §§ 43, 45 (effective Sept.
+1, 2025; reduced from $10 million under HB 19)) is not at issue here.

 Cumulative payments under the 2003 MSA (slider)